 In terms of true city exploration, we’ve done a lot…And we’re just getting started.
 We can’t get enough of the river walk, lakeshore drives, the breweries, and the hole-in-the-wall restaurants and pubs and neighborhood haunts.
 There is so much to do, and we feel so lucky to have incredible access: public markets, museums, shows, exhibits, events.
 In the past few weeks we’ve gone to a concert, a comedy show, a pub-crawl, and a dance party.
 I can’t wait for summer: beach days, Brewer’s games, sunshine, live music, and beer gardens await.

 We did the damn thing, and now we’re living it.
-Two months have come and gone, and I can’t wait to see what comes next.
+Two months have come and gone, and I can’t wait to see how good life continues to be.